How can I stop sinning?

 1. Quiet time with God –

-Have you noticed that we sin less when we are very busy?
-Sin is first conceived through our senses, mind, and heart.
-This happens more often when we’re alone or doing nothing.
-Idleness is Satan’s playground that is why we must spend time with God to fill ourselves with things of God, not of earthly things.
+Sin is first conceived through our senses.
+It begins with the mind and heart, usually when we are idle because idleness is Satan’s playground.
+That is why we must spend time with God daily to fill ourselves with things of God, not of earthly things.
 (Philippians 4:8)

 “The person who calls himself a Christian, who says he loves God, yet does not seek his company and delight in it, can’t be a true lover of God,” says Kris Lundgaard.